 The Board of Directors sets the Basic Policy on Internal Controls, which serves as the foundation for the Basic Policy for Group Management.
 These policies provide the framework for a highly transparent governance structure for the Company and Group companies.

-The Group also utilizes business owner system, Group Chief Officer (hereinafter “Group CxO”) system, and executive officer system under the supervision of the Group CEO to enable agile and flexible decision-making and operation as well as ensuring the clarity of authority and responsibility.
+The Group also utilizes business owner system, Group Chief Officer (hereinafter “Group CxO”) system, and executive officer system under the supervision of the Group CEO and the Group COO to enable agile and flexible decision-making and operation as well as ensuring the clarity of authority and responsibility.

 3. Directors and the Board of Directors